dragn1821/Launcher/README.md

 This file contains general launcher settings.
 - GameDirectory    = The root folder of the location where all the games are stored.
 All sub-folders should be game folders.
 - MetaDataFileName = This is the name of the JSON file found in each game folder that describes information about the game.
+- LogPath          = The folder path to store log files.
+This can be a relative path from the application directory.
+Logs will include today's date in the file name, so a new log will be created each day.
 - ImageWidth       = The width of the game image to display.
 The image is resized to this width and positioned 50 pixels from the right edge of the screen.
 - ImageHeight      = The height of the game image to display.
 The image is resized to this height and positioned 50 pixels from the bottom edge of the screen.
 - ScreenWidth      = The width of the screen's resolution.